The Committee is reliant on the goodwill and assistance of the Authorities at Putney for the race to continue with the

 Equipment must not block the road at any time.
 This is an important safety requirement.
 This includes boats being offloaded from trailers.
 Rigging boats in the roadway is not allowed; there is space reserved on pavements and in parking bays for boat and equipment preparation.
 Rigged boats should be returned to and racked on trailers as far as possible.

-- The pavement alongside Leaders Gardens is taped off, and must be kept clear for pedestrian access.
-A lot of children use the park and this is a specific request from the Council.
+The pavement alongside Leaders Gardens is cordoned off, and must be kept clear for pedestrian access.
+Lots of children use the park and this is a specific request from the Council.
 Boats, equipment and baggage must not obstruct the pathway.

 Tow vehicles must leave as quickly as possible once their trailer is parked and equipment unloaded.

 The Wetland Centre car park will be open from 9.30am-4.30pm after which the car park will be LOCKED.
-Directions will be available from race officials on the day if you are unfamiliar with the venue.
-The car park is a 10 minute walk along the river path, back to the Embankment.
+The car park is a brisk 10 minute walk along the river path, back to the Embankment.

 After the race

-- Crews must return to the location where they boated.
 Clubs that did not boat from Putney MAY NOT bring trailers to Putney after the race to collect crews.
-Medical emergencies will be the ONLY exception to this rule.
+Medical emergencies are the ONLY exception to this rule.
+Crews must return to the location where they boated.

-- Crews must derig their boats immediately on disembarkation after the race.
+Crews must derig their boats immediately after the race.
 They should not go off and change first.
-Space on the Embankment is extremely limited and it is not fair on later returning crews if their path is blocked by boats abandoned on trestles on the hard.
+Space on the Embankment is very limited and it is not fair on later returning crews if their path is blocked by boats abandoned on trestles on the hard.

 Trailers must already be fully loaded and ready to go before the towing vehicle returns.

-- Trailers leaving the Embankment must follow the instructions of race officials.
-Exit routes are via Festing Road, Rotherwood Road, Glendarvon Road and Thames Place.
+Trailers leaving the Embankment must follow the instructions of race officials.
+Exit routes are via Festing Road, Glendarvon Road and Thames Place.
+Volunteer marshals will be on hand to assist with directions.